threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 ## Summary

-In this guide we demonstrated how to use helm charts that are hosted on a helm repo to install helm workloads.
+In this guide we demonstrated how to use Helm charts that are hosted on a Helm repo to install Helm workloads.
 We created definitions and instances separately and also created a definition and instance with one step using the defined instance abstraction.